IlusionDev/nextjs-sitemap-generator/README.md

     See this to understand how to do it (https://nextjs.org/docs/api-reference/next.config.js/exportPathMap) (OPTIONAL)

--  **allowFileExtensions**(Used for static applications): Ensures the file extension is displayed with the path in the sitemap (OPTIONAL)
+-  **allowFileExtensions**(Used for static applications): Ensures the file extension is displayed with the path in the sitemap.
+If you are using nextConfigPath with exportTrailingSlash in next config, allowFileExtensions will be ignored.
+(OPTIONAL)